 At CM Relocation, one of our top priorities is to make your move as seamless and stress-free as possible.
 That includes simplifying the legal and logistical steps that many people find confusing.
-In this guide, we break down everything you need to know about customs clearance, moving insurance, and required documentation, so you can feel confident, organised, and in control of your relocation journey.
+In this guide, we break down the most important international moving legal requirements, including customs regulations, insurance options, and required documentation, so you can feel confident, organised, and in control of your relocation journey.

 Demystifying Customs Clearance